raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 They both laughed wryly.
 It's almost impossible to interview for tech jobs without encountering the phenomena of an interviewer who thinks the purpose of an interview is to make other people feel stupid.[^ridiculous]

 [^ridiculous]: This is a ridiculous practise.
-First and foremost, interviews exist to find and flter people, not to boldster the egos of interviewers.
+First and foremost, interviews exist to find and filter people, not to bolster the egos of interviewers.
 Second, an interview question is carefully selected beforehand, and the interviewer has the luxury of knowing and studying the question beforehand.
 It is not a level playing field for comparing the experience and knowledge of interviewer and interviewee.

 ---

 ### althea and bob pair

-Espressos finished, Althea and Bob ordered another round and started pairing in teh coffee shop.
+Espressos finished, Althea and Bob ordered another round and started pairing in the coffee shop.

 Althea pointed out that the merge algorithm is useful if you always need the lowest composite number.
-But in truth, the sive does not *need* the lowest composite number, it merely needs to know if the number it is testing is *any* of the lowest multiples of the primes seen so far.
+But in truth, the sieve does not *need* the lowest composite number, it merely needs to know if the number it is testing is *any* of the lowest multiples of the primes seen so far.

 So when testing `26`, we need to know if it is any of `26 (2x13)`, `27 (3x9)`, `30 (5x10)`, `49 (7x7)`, `121 (11x11)`, `169 (13x13)`, `289 (17x17)`, `361 (19x19)`,` or `529 (23x23)` (the smallest of each of our `multiplesOf` iterators).
 It's true that if we know that `26` is the smallest of the nine iterators seen so far, it is very cheap to test whether `26 === 26`.